 - Scalp irritation or breakouts where your hard hat sits

-If you’re nodding along, it’s probably not your shampoo.
+If you are nodding along, it is probably not your shampoo.

-You don’t need a 12-step hair routine to protect your hair on-site.
+You do not need a 12-step hair routine to protect your hair on site.
 You just need to tackle the causes.

 Start with friction